 Please click on the "Resources" tab on the right to access our COVID-19 fact sheets and the individual state tabs to find out about the status of each lawsuit.

-The flurry of lawsuits filed by the Center for Reproductive Rights and its partners are succeeding in protecting access to abortion care during the COVID-19 pandemic.
+The flurry of lawsuits filed by the Center for Reproductive Rights and its partners have succeeded in protecting access to abortion care during the COVID-19 pandemic.

 The lawsuits challenge orders by anti-abortion lawmakers blocking or limiting access to abortion care during the pandemic, arguing that the states are imposing unconstitutional bans on abortion by claiming that abortion is non-essential health care.
-The Center and its partners filed the suits in March and April 2020 challenging orders in Texas, Oklahoma, Tennessee, Louisiana, Alabama, Iowa and Ohio.
+The Center joined partners in filing the suits in March and April 2020 challenging orders in Texas, Oklahoma, Tennessee and Louisiana.
+Partner organizations also filed cases in Alabama, Iowa and Ohio.

 "These emergency abortion bans are an abuse of power and part of an ongoing effort to use sham justifications to shut down clinics and make an end run around Roe v.
 Wade," said Nancy Northup, president and CEO of the Center for Reproductive Rights.
 "These same states have tried to ban abortion access for years; no one should be fooled that this is warranted by the current crisis.
 We will use every legal means to ensure that abortion care remains available during this critical time."